nutanix-japan/Consolidated_Storage_Bootcamp_Material/docs/files_deploy/files_deploy.md

 8. Select the **Primary - Managed** VLAN for the Storage Network.

-    Each Files VM will consume a single IP on the storage network, plus 1 additional IP for the cluster.
+    Each Files VM will consume a single IP on the storage network, plus one additional IP for the cluster.

     ![](images/8.png)